 These tests can help your doctor learn if you have an autoimmune reaction and systemic inflammation.

-“JA” is an umbrella term for several types of arthritis that affect children.
-The most common type is juvenile idiopathic arthritis, a group of autoimmune disorders that can impact children’s joints.
-It can cause muscle and soft tissue to tighten, bones to erode, growth patterns to change, and joints to misalign.
+JA is an umbrella term for several types of arthritis that affect children.
+The most common type is juvenile idiopathic arthritis (JIA), formerly known as juvenile rheumatoid arthritis.
+This is a group of autoimmune disorders that can impact children’s joints.

 Other less common forms of JA include:

-Ankylosing spondylitis (AS) and other spondylarthropathies are autoimmune conditions that can attack the locations where tendons and ligaments attach to your bone.
+Ankylosing spondylitis (AS) and other types are autoimmune conditions that can attack the locations where tendons and ligaments attach to your bone.
 Symptoms include pain and stiffness, especially in your lower back.

-This type of arthritis is hereditary.
+Ankylosing spondylitis is hereditary.
 Most people who develop AS have the HLA-B27 gene.
-You’re more likely to be affected if you’re Caucasian.
+You’re more likely to have this gene if you have AS and you’re Caucasian.
 It’s also more common in men than women.

-Other diseases are also associated with the HLA-B27 gene, including:
+Other spondyloarthritic diseases are also associated with the HLA-B27 gene, including:

 Systemic lupus erythematosus (SLE) is another autoimmune disease that can affect your joints and many types of connective tissue in your body.
-It can also damage your skin, lungs, kidneys, brain, and other organs.
+It can also damage other organs, such as your:

 SLE is more common among women, particularly those with African or Asian ancestry.
 Common symptoms include joint pain and swelling.